syke99/waggy/README.md

 </br>

 #### v0.5.0 improvements:
-* **Restricting Methods**: With v0.5.0, you have the ability restrict HTTP methods on your handlers to make sure your endpoints are more secure
+* **Restricting Methods**: With v0.5.0, you have the ability to restrict HTTP methods on your handlers to make sure your endpoints are more secure

 * **No Matched Routes**: Another added feature in v0.5.0 is handling cases where no routes are matches to the route of the incoming